fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"If you try to micromanage yourself all you're going to do is make yourself miserable."</i>
+<i>"If you see a get rich quick scheme, that's someone else trying to get rich off of you."</i>
 <br>
 <b>- Naval Ravikant</b>
 </blockquote>